-- Hourly Care fees: The Standard Army-wide hourly care rate is \$5 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
+- Hourly Care fees: The Standard Army-wide hourly care rate is \$7 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
 Multiple Child Reductions do not apply to hourly care.
 Hourly care payment is due at the time of pick-up.
 Failure to make the payment will result in termination of availability of child care services.
-Reservations for childcare can be made in advance and same day or walk-ins may be accepted on a space available basis. - 4 Camp Week Fees: (KG/School-Age & MST Summer Camp and Winter/Spring Break Camp) Patrons fees are DUE the Monday prior to the start of the camp week, or upon acceptance of the camp space if after the Monday due date.
-Payment for multiple weeks may be made at acceptance/enrollment of those camp weeks.
-KG/School-Age must be offered placement through the waitlist management process. - Late Pick-Up Fee: Children/youth must be picked up by posted closing time.
+Reservations for childcare can be made in advance and same day or walk-ins may be accepted on a space available basis.
+A 2 hour no-show fee for Hourly Care may be assessed for patrons who fail to show or cancel their reservation at least 24 hours in advance of the reservation.
+Hourly care may not exceed 14 hours per week for facility based programs. - Camp Week Fees: (KG/School-Age & MST Summer Camp and Winter/Spring Break Camp) Patrons fees are DUE the Monday prior to the start of the camp week, or upon acceptance of the camp space if after the Monday due date.

+- Payment for multiple weeks may be made at acceptance/enrollment of those camp weeks.
+KG/School-Age must be offered placement through the waitlist management process.
+Patrons who have not paid by the Monday prior will lose their space for the camp week and must reapply via mitiaryChildCare.com and risk losing the week of camp. - Late Pick-Up Fee: Children/youth must be picked up by posted closing time.
 When a child/youth is left at the site past closing, staff will attempt to contact the Parent/Guardian using all telephone numbers provided, to include emergency designees.
 If there is not positive responses to those calls and the child/youth has not been picked up within one hour of posted closing time, the Military Police will be called.
-CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
+CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to15 minutes per Family per site regardless of the number of children in care at that site.
 For example, a Family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site for the remainder of the hour and then \$5.00 per child, per site for each hour thereafter. - Late Payment: A late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semi-monthly) or \$20.00 (monthly).
+When the Family is later than 15 minutes, the Family is charged \$7.00 per child, per site for the remainder of the hour and then \$7.00 per child, per site for each hour thereafter. - Late Payment: A late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semi-monthly) or \$20.00 (monthly).